 SEPAFE#

-SEPAFE aims to provide users with a quick way to get and validate fire alerts from the FIRMS program by using daily planet imagery.
+SEPAFE aims to provide users with a quick way to receive and validate fire alerts from the FIRMS programme by using daily Planet imagery.

 https://raw.githubusercontent.com/dfguerrerom/planet_active_fires_explorer/main/doc/img/sepal_active_fires_home.png

-The settings panel is composed of three tabs: Planet Imagery, Area of Interest and Alerts, each of them is a necessary step to get the fire alerts.
+The Settings pane is composed of three tabs: Planet Imagery, Area of Interest and Alerts (all necessary to receive fire alerts).

 Tip